Biles: FBI turned 'blind eye' to reports of gymnasts' abuse

-WASHINGTON (AP) — Olympic gold medalist Simone Biles told Congress through tears Wednesday that the FBI and gymnastics officials turned a “blind eye” to USA Gymnastics team doctor Larry Nassar's sexual abuse of her and hundreds of other women.
+WASHINGTON (AP) — Olympic gold medalist Simone Biles told Congress in forceful testimony Wednesday that federal law enforcement and gymnastics officials turned a “blind eye” to USA Gymnastics team doctor Larry Nassar’s sexual abuse of her and hundreds of other women.

-The 2016 Olympic champion and a five-time world champion — widely considered to be the greatest gymnast of all time — said that she “can imagine no place that I would be less comfortable right now than sitting here in front of you."
+The four-time Olympic gold medalist and five-time world champion — widely considered to be the greatest gymnast of all time — said that she “can imagine no place that I would be less comfortable right now than sitting here in front of you."
 She declared herself a survivor of sexual abuse.

-“I blame Larry Nassar and I also blame an entire system that enabled and perpetrated his abuse,” Biles said.
-She said USA Gymnastics and the United States Olympic and Paralympic Committee “knew that I was abused by their official team doctor long before I was ever made aware of their knowledge.”
+“I blame Larry Nassar and I also blame an entire system that enabled and perpetrated his abuse,” Biles said through tears.
+In addition to failures of the FBI, she said USA Gymnastics and the United States Olympic and Paralympic Committee “knew that I was abused by their official team doctor long before I was ever made aware of their knowledge.”

 Biles said a message needs to be sent: "If you allow a predator to harm children, the consequences will be swift and severe.
 Enough is enough.”

+Wray blasted his own agents who failed to appropriately respond to the complaints and made a promise to the victims that he was committed to “make damn sure everybody at the FBI remembers what happened here" and that it never happens again.

+A supervisory FBI agent who had failed to properly investigate the Nassar case, and later lied about it, has been fired by the agency, Wray said.

-McKayla Maroney, another gold medal winning gymnast, told senators that one night when she was 15 years old, she found the doctor on top of her while she was naked — one of many times she was abused.
+McKayla Maroney, a member of the gold-medal winning U.S. Olympic gymnastics team in 2012, recounted to senators a night when, at age 15, she found the doctor on top of her while she was naked — one of many times she was abused.
 She said she thought she was going to die that evening.
+But she said that when she recalled those memories in a call with FBI agents, crying, there was “dead silence.”

-Maroney said the FBI “minimized and disregarded” her after she reported Nassar and said the agency delayed the investigation as other gymnasts were abused.
+Maroney said the FBI “minimized and disregarded” her and the other gymnasts as they delayed the probe.

 “I think for so long all of us questioned, just because someone else wasn’t fully validating us, that we doubted what happened to us," Maroney said.
 "And I think that makes the healing process take longer.”

-Biles and Maroney were joined by Aly Raisman, another Olympic gold medalist, and gymnast Maggie Nichols.
-Raisman said it “disgusts me” that they are still looking for answers six years after the original allegations against Nassar were reported.
+Biles and Maroney were joined by Aly Raisman, who won gold medals alongside them on the 2012 and 2016 Olympic teams, and gymnast Maggie Nichols.
+Raisman told the senators that it “disgusts" her that they are still looking for answers six years after the original allegations against Nassar were reported.

-“We just can’t fix a problem we don’t understand, and we can’t understand the problem unless and until we have all of the facts,” Raisman said, noting the traumatic effect the abuse has had on all of them.
+Raisman noted the traumatic effect the abuse has had on all of them.

 “Being here today is taking everything I have," she said.
 "My main concern is I hope I have the energy to just walk out of here.
 I don’t think people realize how much it affects us.”